-The diurnal cycle of PAN mixing ratios was closely linked to the diurnal cycle of $O_3$ .
-As for $O_3$ , PAN mixing ratios increase after dawn to the maximum in the afternoon, with median values of 300 ppt under low and of 600 ppt under high $NO_x$ conditions, respectively (Fig. 2j).
-The maximum is followed by a steady decrease over night to
+The diurnal cycle of PAN mixing ratios was closely linked to the diurnal cycle of O_3 .
+As for O_3 , PAN mixing ratios increased after dawn to the maximum in the afternoon, with median values of 300 ppt under low and of 600 ppt under high NO_x conditions, respectively (Fig. 2j).
+The maximum was followed by a steady decrease over night to median values just before dawn of about 50 ppt under low NO_x and 200 ppt under high NO_x conditions.

-The major reason for the much higher PAN levels during high NOx conditions, are the elevated NO2 mixing ratios, which occurred especially during nighttime and declined

-- with the onset of photolysis after dawn and the clearing of the nocturnal boundary layer.
-Comparing the diurnal evolution of PAN and $O_3$ mixing ratios, we find a higher PAN/ $O_3$ ratio under high NOx conditions at all times throughout the diurnal cycle.
-During peak PAN and $O_3$ mixing ratios in the afternoon, the PAN/ $O_3$ ratio was 0.003 and 0.006 during low and high NOx, conditions, respectively.
-Since photolytic production of $O_3$ from - NO2 was similar for both conditions, a large PAN/O3 ratio implies a higher abundance of PA as a precursor of PAN (Zhang et al., 2009).
-Although no direct measurements of PA were available, the very low abundance of volatile organic compounds measured at the site (e.g., isoprene < 0.7 ppb, monoterpene < 0.3 ppb, J. Kesselmeier, personal communication, 2013) suggests that these higher levels of PA during high NOx con- - ditions primarily originated from anthropogenic non-methane hydrocarbons (NMHCs).
-Hence, PAN mixing ratios at the site were mainly influenced by advection from nearby pollution sources from north easterly directions.
+The major reason for the much higher PAN levels during high NO_x conditions are the elevated NO2 mixing ratios, which occurred especially during nighttime and declined with the onset of photolysis after dawn and the clearing of the nocturnal boundary layer.
+Comparing the diurnal evolution of PAN and O3 mixing ratios, we find a higher PAN/O3 ratio under high NO_x conditions at all times throughout the diurnal cycle.
+During peak PAN and O3 mixing ratios in the afternoon, the PAN/O3 ratio was 0.003 and 0.006 during low and high NO_x conditions, respectively.
+Since photolytic production of O3 from NO2 was similar for both conditions, a large PAN/O3 ratio implies a higher abundance of PA as a precursor of PAN (Zhang et al., 2009).
+Although no direct measurements of PA were available, the very low abundance of volatile organic compounds measured at the site (e.g. isoprene < 0.7 ppb, monoterpene < 0.3 ppb; J. Kesselmeier, personal communication, 2013) suggests that these higher levels of PA during high NO_x conditions primarily originated from anthropogenic non-methane hydrocarbons (NMHCs).
+Hence, PAN mixing ratios at the site were mainly influenced by advection from nearby pollution sources from northeasterly directions.

-The timescale for thermochemical decomposition of PAN, $\tau{chem}$ , ranged for both low and high NOx conditions mainly between 4 and 20 days at night (Fig. 2k).
-During daytime, $\tau{PAN}$ ranged between 2 h and nearly one day (median ~ 5 h) for low NOx conditions, but were significantly lower during high NOx conditions (ranging between 30 min and 5 h; median ~ 2 h) caused by both on average higher NO/NO2 ratios in the morning and higher temperatures in the afternoon.
+The timescale for thermochemical decomposition of PAN, $\tau{\rm chem}$, ranged for both low and high NO_x conditions mainly between 4 and 20 days at night (Fig. 2k).
+During daytime, $\tau{\rm PAN}$ ranged between 2 h and nearly 1 day (median ~ 5 h) for low NO_x conditions, but were significantly lower during high NO_x conditions (ranging between 30 min and 5 h; median \sim 2 h) caused by both on average higher NO/NO2 ratios in the morning and higher temperatures in the afternoon.